 Making connections with other people is easier when we understand how they like to be treated.
 In the first few meetings of a Covenant Group, members develop a covenant – a list of promises – describing the ways they commit to interact with one another.
 Members each contribute to the ongoing activities of the group, such as choosing the readings, hosting the gatherings, and reminding members of meeting times and places.
 Having clear expectations for communication and sharing responsibility for the group’s activities ensures that all members benefit from the Covenant Group experience.

 Click on the links below to view samples of a Covenant Group meeting.

 How Do I Sign Up?

-Each covenant group smaller than 12 members will accept new members at least once a year.
+Covenant Groups with openings will accept new members at least once a year.
 An empty chair is present at each meeting as a reminder of the importance of welcoming the future stranger who will benefit from the blessings of the group.
-The normal sign up time for existing groups is in August of each year, with a September start.
+The normal sign-up time for existing groups is in August of each year, with a September start.
 New groups may form throughout the year.
-For more information, or to sign up, contact Sheri.

 For more information on Covenant Groups or to sign up, contact firstname.lastname@example.org